 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Promethazine with Codeine (codeine and promethazine)?
+What other drugs will affect Promethazine with Codeine?

-Other drugs may interact with codeine and promethazine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete.
+Other drugs may affect Promethazine with Codeine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.